andrewheberle/serverless-ssh-ca/client/README.md

-The client saves persistent user data such as the users private key, refresh token (if available) and certificate into a user specific configuration file, which by default is `%APPDATA%\Serverless SSH CA Client\config.yml` on Windows and `$HOME/.config/serverless-ssh-ca/user.yaml` however this can be overidden using the `--user` command line flag.
+The client saves persistent user data such as the users private key, refresh token (if available) and certificate into a user specific configuration file, which by default is `%APPDATA%\Serverless SSH CA Client\config.yml` on Windows and `$HOME/.config/serverless-ssh-ca/user.yaml` on other platforms however this can be overidden using the `--user` command line flag.

 This allows the use of a shared/system configuration file that defines the OIDC and SSH CA configuration with user specific data kept seperate.